azer/prova-retired/README.md

 ## Features

 - No configuration needed.
-- Can be used for both testing on NodeJS and browsers.
-- Automatically runs tests on a file change, in open browsers.
+- NodeJS and browsers supported.
+All you need is to pass `-b` parameter.
+- Keep the browsers open, your tests will be run on any code change automatically.
-- Headless testing with PhantomJS supported
+- Headless testing with PhantomJS with `-bv` parameter.
-- Beautified error outputs
+- Beautified error output that show failing lines.
 - ChaiJS is injected to every module to avoid repeating.
+- Mostly compatible with Mocha.

 ## Install